danman101/SciFiUI/README.md

 ### PlanetsDisplay

-This clas was responsible for displaying the image of the planet, along with displaying the selected planet and the current planet.
+This class was responsible for displaying the image of the planet, along with displaying the selected planet and the current planet.
 Mouse click was done from outside the class, using the mouseClicked method in the UI class.
 The class contains is responsible for switching the selectedPlanet into currentPlanet upon clicking the launch button (which is a seperate class).
-The image was loaded from the planets image variable, which was loaded from the csv file.

 ### ShipPart